lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

 ==============

 The MSS includes three 64-bit AXI FICs out of which FIC0 is used for data transfers to/from the fabric.
 FIC0 is connected as both master and slave.
+For usage of AXI peripherals, an example is also provided by microchip in their `Polarfire SoC Linux examples <https://github.com/polarfire-soc/polarfire-soc-linux-examples>`_.
+The example here takes reference from the `AXI LSRAM example <https://github.com/polarfire-soc/polarfire-soc-linux-examples/tree/master/fpga-fabric-interfaces/lsram>`_.

 Design Details
 --------------

 .. line-block::
-    A simple design can be created by first connecting the FIC0 Initiator from the MSS to a CoreAXI4Interconnect.
+    A simple design can be created by first connecting the FIC0 Initiator from the MSS to a `CoreAXI4Interconnect <https://www.microchip.com/en-us/products/fpgas-and-plds/ip-core-tools/coreaxi4interconnect>`_.
     Now, you can connect an AXI slave to this interconnect.
 We will be using the Polarfire AXI LSRAM.

     Both the CoreAXI4Interconnect and the PF AXI LSRAM will have to be configured.